 In the majority of cases, these will be using either memory foam or synthetic latex as the primary layers.
 The effect of a box of upholstery sitting on top of the mattress is just a design detail and is usually a trim of piping on the side panel fabric.
-Again these will be one sided mattresses.
+Again these will be one-sided mattresses.

 4.The mattress build

-This is either going to be a one-sided mattress or a two sided mattress.
+This is either going to be a one-sided mattress or a two-sided mattress.
 Despite the simplicity of this choice, there is a lot to consider.
 There is a separate post detailing this subject here.
-In short, there is never going to be a mattress that can be considered high end that will be a one sided mattress.
+In short, there is never going to be a mattress that can be considered high end that will be a one-sided mattress.
 These fall within the very low to mid price ranges.
 The mid-price models should really have more than polyester as the primary comfort layers and realistically should be in the memory foam or latex categories.

 The base is a good indicator of the overall quality of the mattress.
 A cheap mattress will have a cheap base nothing more than a standard platform top divan.
 Mattresses that can be considered mid to high end will be partnered with a sprung edged divan.
 The wheels or castors on the base is an indication of the quality and worth of the base.
 Flimsy wheels are the cheapest and shepherd Castors are the best.
-Plastic wheels/rollers can be on either low end or mid range.
+Plastic wheels/rollers can be on either low end or mid-range.

 The fabric that surrounds the base is not lined on cheap bases.
-On mid to high-end bases, they are lined with polyester or another suitable lining material.
+On mid to high-end bases, they are lined with polyester or other suitable lining material.
 The Base tops themselves will either be completely upholstered same as the sides (very high end).
 Part upholstered which takes in about six inches around the perimeter on the top of the base or just upholstered on the sides leaving the entire base top covered in a cheap plain stitchbond material.